kingsdigitallab/alice-thornton/frontend/posts/blog/2023-06-19-tragicall-transactions-at-newton.md

 [^4]: Danby to Farrer, unnumbered page 2.

 [^5]: In various phrases, denoting close approach or adherence to some person or thing; in earlier use esp. to sit on (upon or in) one's skirts, to press hard upon one, to deal heavily with, to punish severely'. "skirt, n.".
-OED Online.
+[OED Online](https://www.oed.com/view/Entry/181021?rskey=6DA9uF&result=1).
 March 2023.
-Oxford University Press. [https://www.oed.com/view/Entry/181021?rskey=6DA9uF&result=1](https://www.oed.com/view/Entry/181021?rskey=6DA9uF&result=1) (accessed June 13, 2023).
+Oxford University Press, accessed June 13, 2023.

 [^6]: Danby to Farrer, unnumbered pqge 3.